-Law requires every new employee to fill out Form W-4 so the employer can withhold the proper amount of federal income tax from the employee's pay.
+Every new employee is required by law to fill out Form W-4 so the employer can withhold the proper amount of federal income tax from the employee's pay.

 Form W-4 is not filed with the IRS, but is kept by the employer.
 A new Form W-4 may be filed with the employer at any time during the year should the employee's situation change.
-It is recommended that employees complete a new W-4 once a year.
+It is recommended that employees review their withholding once a year.

 The employer may also use the information from IRS Form W-4 to determine how much to withhold for state income tax.
-Note that withholding for Social Security and Medicare tax (FICA) is a set percentage and is not affected by Form W-4.
+Note that withholding for Social Security and Medicare tax (FICA) is a set percentage and is not affected by what you enter on Form W-4.